-The Psychology Department provides financial support for at least six years to all continuing students who are "in good standing," even though students often complete the doctoral degree in 4-5 years.
+The Psychology Department provides financial support for at least six years to all continuing students in the doctoral program who are "in good standing," even though students often complete the doctoral degree in 4-5 years.
 Students are in good standing when they are making adequate progress toward their doctoral degrees as determined by the Division in which they are enrolled.
 This support is typically in the form of an academic year (9-month) 50%-time research or teaching assistantship, traineeship, or fellowship.
 Students receive a stipend for the nine-month appointment, and tuition and service fee waiver.
+Note: students in the MS in Psychological Science are not eligible for support through an assistantship or traineeship, and do not receive a tuition and service fee waiver from the department.

 If students are interested in obtaining additional aid, more information is available on the Office of Student Financial Aid Website.